aler9/landiscover/README.md

 ```

 It is also possible to set additional options by using the full syntax:
 ```bash
 ./landiscover [--passive] [interface]
 ```

 ## Compilation (dockerized)

-Dependencies:
+1) Install dependencies:
 * Docker

-Download required dependencies and compile in a container:
+2) Compile in a container:
 ```bash
 ./build.sh [arch]
 ```

-Replace [arch] with one of the supported architectures:
+3) Replace [arch] with one of the supported architectures:
 * amd64
 * armv7

 ## Compilation (manual)

-Dependencies:
+1) Install dependencies:
 * libpcap headers
 * go >= 1.11

-Download required modules:
+2) Download required modules:
 ```bash
 go mod init
 ```

-Compile:
+3) Compile:
 ```
 go build
 ```